 Article 48 of the GDPR says that “Any judgment of a court or tribunal and any decision of an administrative authority of a third country requiring a controller or processor to transfer or disclose personal data may only be recognized or enforceable in any manner if based on an international agreement, such as a mutual legal assistance treaty, in force between the requesting third country and the Union or a Member State, without prejudice to other grounds for transfer pursuant to this Chapter.”

 Under this article, only an international agreement can legitimize the transfer of data from European citizens to a non-European territory.

 What about such an agreement with the United States?

 Nota bene: the European Parliament’s Civil Liberties Committee (LIBE) considered that the Privacy Shield does not provide sufficient protection.
-Therefore it adopted a draft resolution to suspend the agreement if the event that deficiencies persist after 1 September 2018.
+Therefore it adopted a draft resolution to suspend the agreement if the event that deficiencies persisted after 1 September 2018.

-A European CLOUD: the solution?
+A European cloud: the solution?

 It is essential to choose your subcontractors carefully and to know where your data is hosted.
 This is why theorists and practitioners today recommend turning to an European cloud.

 In the meantime, it is never to late to master the GDPR like the back of your hand!
 Thanks to the GDPR training by Ziwit Academy, you will know exactly all the mandatory requirements to implement in order to secure your data processing, whatever your level is.